nelsonwerd/proof-ate-the-project/README.md

-# I gave an AI one rule: prove everything.
-The proof ate the project.
+# I told Codex to prove everything.
+And the proof ate the project.

 *Fifteen days of an AI building unattended, audited from the outside by a second AI (different model) — and still going.*